-After reviewing your coverage summary and having an opportunity to look over the policy documents, you’ll be able to pay using SEPA, your credit or debit card.
-We will only charge you on the first day of your coverage, after we’ve issued your policy.
+After reviewing your coverage summary and having an opportunity to look over the policy documents, you’ll be able to pay using SEPA or your credit or debit card.
+We will charge your first payment after we’ve issued your policy, regardless of the policy’s effective date.
 Thereafter, you’ll be charged each month on the day your policy became active.

 Is my roommate covered?

 No. Our policies only cover you, your better half, and any children living with you whom you choose to include in your policy.
 Your (other) roommates will need to get their own insurance policy.

 Are my partner and children covered?

 If you’re living with your partner or children, you can include them on your policy when you sign up.
 Make sure you buy enough coverage for all your (and their) stuff!

 Am I covered if something I own gets stolen?